EarthyScience/FAIRSenDD/mid-term-report/fairsendd-mid-term-report.md

 We developed docker images and [danlooo/fairsendd_rqa](https://hub.docker.com/r/danlooo/fairsendd_rqa) [danlooo/fairsendd_stage_out](https://hub.docker.com/r/danlooo/fairsendd_stage_out) using continuous integration pipelines that are freely accessible on [dockerhub](https://hub.docker.com).
 This allowed us to write the core step of the workflow in Julia for performance reasons and to write the final upload step in Python to have access to its comprehensive package ecosystem.

-The workflow execution is handheld using an orchestration tool and configuration files defining the order of the individual steps.
+The workflow execution is handled using an orchestration tool and configuration files defining the order of the individual steps.
 We used [Common Workflow Language (CWL)](https://www.commonwl.org) to describe the entire workflow, creating a Earth Observation Application Package according to OGC Best Practices [(OGC consortium 2021)](https://docs.ogc.org/bp/20-089r1.html#toc0).
 Individual steps and the entire workflow can be executed using docker and cwltool, respectively.
 In addition, we are developing a connector to start the workflow using OGC API - Processes as well.